OT-OSM/MySQL/inspec/README.md

-     ✔  File /etc/mysql/my.cnf content is expected to match "log-raw" ✔  7.5: Ensure Passwords Are Set for All MySQL Accounts (Scored) ✔  The MySQL users with blank passwords is expected to be empty ×  3.7: Ensure SSL Key Files Have Appropriate Permissions and Ownership (Scored) (4 failed) ×  Directory ["server-key.pem"] is expected to exist expected Directory ["server-key.pem"] to exist
+     ✔  File /etc/mysql/my.cnf content is expected to match "log-raw" ✔  7.5: Ensure Passwords Are Set for All MySQL Accounts (Scored) ✔  The MySQL users with blank passwords is expected to be empty ✔  4.9: Ensure 'sql_mode' Contains 'STRICT_ALL_TABLES' (Scored) ✔  The sql_mode is expected to include "STRICT_ALL_TABLES" ✔  5.8: Ensure 'repl_slave_priv' Is Not Set to 'Y' for Non-Slave Users (Scored)
-     ×  Directory ["server-key.pem"] owner is expected to eq "mysql"

-     expected: "mysql"
-          got: nil

-     (compared using ==)

-     ×  Directory ["server-key.pem"] group is expected to eq "mysql"

-     expected: "mysql"
-          got: nil

-     (compared using ==)

-     ×  Directory ["server-key.pem"] mode is expected to be <= 256
-     expected: <= 256
-          got:    nil
-  ✔  4.9: Ensure 'sql_mode' Contains 'STRICT_ALL_TABLES' (Scored)
-     ✔  The sql_mode is expected to include "STRICT_ALL_TABLES"
-  ✔  5.8: Ensure 'repl_slave_priv' Is Not Set to 'Y' for Non-Slave Users (Scored)